 The BreastSentry™ blood test can be ordered to provide your physician with an additional tool to assess and help manage your risk of having breast cancer.
-Elevated risk scores can help physicians determine if further screening with 3D Tomography, Guided Ultrasound and/or MRI are necessary.
+Elevated risk scores can help physicians determine if further screening with 3D Tomography, Screening Breast Ultrasound and/or MRI are necessary.

 The American Congress of Obstetricians and Gynecologists (ACOG) Guidelines and the American Cancer Society (ACS) Guidelines for the early detection of breast cancer include: Yearly mammograms starting at age 40 and continuing for as long as a woman is in good health.
 13

 The U.S. Preventive Services Task Force Guidelines are being revised but currently include:

 - The use of screening mammography for breast cancer every two years in women ages 50 to 74.
 14